alanjones2/Alan-Jones-article-code/poll-embed/README.md

 ## How to embed Streamlit apps in Medium - this article records the changes that had to be made to an app in order to embed it in a Medium article

-## The app is based on 'Visualizing 'Brexit Regret' and the files for the app are detailed below.
+### The app is based on 'Visualizing 'Brexit Regret' and the files for the app are detailed below.

-A recent poll shows that more Britons favour rejoining the EU than those who still support Brexit.
-Let's build an app and draw some graphs.

 This README should be read in conjunction with the Medium article linked to above

 ---

-This is a Streamlit app that you can find online [here](https://alanjones2-alan-jones-article-code-pollapp1-vgotws.streamlit.app/).
+This is a Streamlit app that you can find online [here](https://alanjones2-alan-jones-article-code-poll-embedapp2-wzmqpq.streamlit.app//).
 It comprises of a main program and four library files:

-_app2.py_ - the main program
+_app2.py_ - the main program (this is a modified version of app1.py - mainly reduction of sizes of stuff in order to make it embeddable)

 _overall.py_ - the coding for drawing graphs of the overall result